-Program Options The Loyola summer program offers two different tracks.
-Applications for both tracks are due the last week of February.
 Track One is a 6-week language and service learning program for students who have completed at least Span A101 or have the equivalent level of Spanish level.
 Language courses will be taught by Universidad Iberoamericana Puebla’s Intercultural Languages Center from 9-12, Monday to Friday.
-Students will receive 6 hours of credit. (tentative dates: 05/29/2017 and 07/11/2017)
+Students will receive 6 hours of credit. (tentative dates: 05/28/2018 and 07/9/2018)

 Students spend 5 days a week working in the service projects in the indigenous villages and live in the university housing either with Mexican students or with the indigenous families.
 Students are free on the weekends.

 Students should have completed at least SPAN A201 or achieved the equivalent Spanish level or a waiver from the Loyola Department of Languages and Cultures.
-Students will receive 9 hours of credit. (tentative dates: 05/29/2017 and 08/04/2017) Academic Credits Students enroll in courses at the Ibero and receive a transcript from the Ibero.
+Students will receive 9 hours of credit. (tentative dates: 05/28/2018 and 07/27/2018)

 Language courses are taught and managed by UIP’s Intercultural Languages Center.
 Students will be given placement tests at the beginning and end of their program to quantify the language learned.
 Class is Monday through Friday - 9:00 a.m. to 12:00 p.m.